Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

+By a symmetric argument we obtain that also precisely one among $B_g$ and $B_r$ starts with the tab subpath of depth~$1$.

-Notice also that one among $r(A_r)$ and $r(A_g)$ has the tab string $T$ as a prefix, while the other has $S_0 T$ as a prefix.
-Moreover, at least one among $r(B_r)$ and $r(B_g)$ has the tab string $T$ as a prefix.
-In the case of the lexicographic metric, where we assume $d(r(A_r),r(B_r)) = 0$, it can be easily enforced that $r(A_r)$ has the tab string $T$ as a prefix.
+\ignore{ In the case of the lexicographic metric, where we assume $d(\spell(A_r),\spell(B_r)) = 0$, it can be easily enforced that $\spell(A_r)$ has the tab string $T$ as a prefix.
 In the more difficult case where $\alpha_R= \alpha_G =1$, we can ensure this by possibly swapping $A_r$ and $A_g$ (also swapping $B_r$ and $B_g$ at the same time).
-After this double swapping, it can be easily argued that also $r(B_r)$ has the tab string $T$ as a prefix.
-It also follows that $r(B_g)$ has a string $S'_0 T$ as a prefix, where $S'_0$ is a subsequence of $S_0$.
+After this double swapping, it can be easily argued that also $\spell(B_r)$ has the tab string $T$ as a prefix.
+It also follows that $\spell(B_g)$ has a string $S'_0 T$ as a prefix, where $S'_0$ is a subsequence of $S_0$.
 This implies what anticipated above: $B_g$ does not traverse the $T$ subpath at depth~$1$ in $\mathcal{B}_\varepsilon$.
-And all the above arguments are perfectly symmetric.\\

-At this point, to further proceed, we summarize the situation as follows: \begin{enumerate} \item the $T$-subpaths of $A_g$ are precisely $N$: these are also $T$-subpaths of $\mathcal{A}_\varepsilon$, taken at depth $1, 2, \ldots, N$, respectively;
+And all the above arguments are perfectly symmetric.\\ } At this point, we summarize the situation as follows: \begin{enumerate} \item the tab subpaths of $A_g$ are precisely $N$, namely those at depth $1, 2, \ldots, N$;